CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 The CodinGame SDK is regularly updated and improved.
 This document lets you know what changed in the latest releases.

+## 4.0.1

+### 🐞 Bug fix

+- When exporting a game, folders named "node_modules" are now ignored.
+- Renamed viewer modules' `name` variable to `moduleName` for consistency and future-proofing.
 ## 4.0.0

 ### 🎁 Features